jmwind/bouncifyrn/README.md

 ## TODOs

-bugs
+🦟

 - [ ] title placement has overlaps, ensure at least one and powerups
 - [x] clean up exploded boxes more aggresively
-- [ ] ball can stop outside the side bounds of screen
+- [x] ball can stop outside the side bounds of screen

-What's here is the shitty first 20%.
-There's a lot left.
+- [ ] replace all the crappy array indeces with x,y

+🍄

 - [x] Get balls moving around the screen with grade 2 level math
 - [x] Define and draw playing surface and limit movement within